WebOrigami/docs/src/content/framework/intro5.md

           newTotal: (What can this see?)
 ---

 An important question to settle early is: when Graph Origami is evaluating a formula like `greet('world')`, how does it resolve the reference to `greet`?
+Or, as a programmer might ask, "What is the _scope_ available in formulas?"

 Many frameworks provide extensibility in one of two ways:

-- One approach is implicit references: the system has some set of rules for automatically deciding what a name refers to.
+- Implicit references: the system has some set of rules for automatically deciding what a name refers to.
 This can be easy to start with, but can quickly become problematic as you fight with the system's built-in rules.
 This is particularly problematic if the system's rules are not precisely defined somewhere, and so are essentially magic.
-- Another approach is explicit references: you must write code or create configuration files that define what specific names should refer to.
+- Explicit references: you must write code or create configuration files that define what specific names should refer to.
 This approach gives you more control, but is harder to get started with, and can be tedious.

 Graph Origami supports both approaches.
-The explicit definition of scope is beyond the scope of this tutorial, but as it happens, that option is rarely needed.
+The explicit definition of scope is beyond the scope of this tutorial, but in any event that option is rarely needed.
 Instead, the implicit definition of scope is quite flexible while also precisely defined, giving you control over how scope works.

-Let's begin by looking at a very successful approach to defining scope: traditional, block-oriented programming languages.
+Let's answer this question by first looking at a very successful approach to defining scope: traditional, block-oriented programming languages.

 ## Comparison with block scope in programming languages

-For well over half a century, programming languages have often answered the scoping question with [block scoping](<https://en.wikipedia.org/wiki/Scope_(computer_science)#Block_scope>).
+For well over half a century, many programming languages have answered the scoping question with [block scoping](<https://en.wikipedia.org/wiki/Scope_(computer_science)#Block_scope>).
 Let's consider how block scoping works in a language like JavaScript by looking at some sample code:

 ```js
 const power = 2;